 If you are drawn to a client-centric practice in an academic environment that stresses evidence-based, state of the science techniques, GUHSC is a good fit.
 Our clinicians are bi- and tri-lingual, able to provide services in spoken English, Spanish, and American Sign Language, and our graduate level students participate in treatment as we strive to train the next experts in the fields of audiology and speech-language pathology.
 As our client, you will be immersed in the academic training environment that ensures the highest standard of clinical services.

 Insurance coverage of hearing, speech, and language testing and therapy depends on a client’s diagnosis and specific insurance plan.
 Insurance companies may require a referral, a prescription, a co-pay, a deductible, co-insurance, and /or pre-certification for a certain number of visits each year (depending on the type of service) or a specific period of time.

-GUHSC also accepts self-pay and offers community benefits as well as needs-based flexible pricing.
+GUHSC also accepts self-pay and offers community benefits.

 An audiologist is a primary health-care professional specializing in the identification, diagnosis, treatment and management of auditory and vestibular (balance) disorders.
 The audiologist uses advanced technology to treat many types of hearing related issues.

 There are some common symptoms of a hearing loss or deficit, including difficulty following conversations or understanding words, requiring high volumes on the radio or television, missing details provided in a classroom, office or some other environment.
 At GUHSC, we provide comprehensive hearing testing and a customized review and recommendation based on each individual’s unique needs.
 If you suspect you or your child should have a hearing assessment, please click here to contact us or schedule an appointment.